-Any DBBS student who obtains competitive external fellowship or scholarship awards providing a minimum annual stipend of $26,353 is eligible to receive an annual $5,000 DBBS merit award for the duration of the fellowship, provided they remain in good academic standing.
+Any DBBS student who obtains competitive external fellowship or scholarship awards providing a minimum annual stipend of $26,252 is eligible to receive an annual $5,000 merit award (typically paid by the student’s advisor) for the duration of the fellowship, provided they remain in good academic standing.
 At the end of the fellowship, the stipend amount will revert to the current DBBS stipend.

 Current international DBBS students, who are ineligible for NIH/NSF and other external grants, are invited to apply for the DBBS International Student Fellowship (ISF) merit award.
-The ISF is open to third-year international students who have completed the thesis proposal and grants two Fellows an annual $5,000 merit award for two years, supplementing the base annual stipend.
+The ISF is open to international students in their early training who have completed the thesis proposal and grants two Fellows an annual $5,000 merit award for two years, supplementing the base annual stipend.
 Fellows also sit on the review panel to select the next year’s recipients.

-- Current DBBS PhD or MSTP student in GR3
+- Current DBBS PhD or MSTP student in early training (not beyond GR4)

 - Must have completed thesis proposal